Stiftelsen-Hulen/hulen_frontend/README.md

 ## Getting Started

 1. Install Node Version Manager (NVM) Version 20.
-(Recommend not to do this directly but through NVM [guide](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).
+(Recommended not to do this directly but through NVM [guide](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).

 2. Clone the repository
    ```bash